MartinThoma/MartinThoma.github.io/_posts/2011-10-08-5-web-technologies-which-should-be-used-more-often.md

 <a href="http://en.wikipedia.org/wiki/Gravatar" rel="nofollow">Gravatar</a> (an abbreviation for globally recognized avatar) is a service for providing globally-unique avatars.
 This is good for any website, where you don't have the possibility to store large amounts of data or you don't want to be annoyed with different file types, resizing and users who can't manage to use your software.

-<a href="http://lea.verou.me/demos/gravatar.php?email=info%40martin-thoma.de">Here</a> is a web service, that allows you to quickly see the Gravatars of one email address.
+<a href="http://lea.verou.me/demos/gravatar.php?email=info%40martin-thoma.de">Here</a> is a web service, that allows you to quickly see the Gravatars of one e-mail address.

 <h2>
 Links for developers</h2>